EchelonForce/midi_cv_gate_firmware/README.md

 ## Mode 4: SYSTEM_MODE_TEST_MODE
 This mode displays a pattern on the gates and ramps the CV outputs through the full range in steps.

-## Mode (5 may change): SYSTEM_MODE_CONFIG
+## Mode (6 may change): SYSTEM_MODE_CONFIG
-Enter with long press of switch.
+Can also be entered with long press of switch.
-Config mode is for changing the midi channel.
-It was previously separate from the other modes because of some special switch handling behaviors.
-That's been reworked so that the config mode can be entered like other modes accept that when config mode is entered, the saved mode in EEPROM isn't changed.
+Config mode is for changing the midi channel and displaying the mode.
+The channel is on a blinking LED while the mode is on a solid LED.
+When config mode is entered, the saved mode in EEPROM isn't changed.
 The saved mode is restored when config mode is exited.
-Handling of the switch has been improved a bit and now only acts when the switch is released (accept for the panic function).
+Handling of the switch only acts when the switch is released (accept for the panic function).

 # Calibration
 A per note calibration has been added that corrects the CV at each note for each CV output.
 The calibration requires additional scripting in another repository: midi_cv_gate_test_fixture_firmware